-Budget Stabilisation - To support decisions required to continue to produce a balanced budget in future years in spite of expected funding reductions.

-Financial Plan - Funds that support the 10-year budget strategy.

-Asset Maintenance - To fund emergency asset maintenance works.

-Swanley Station Improvements - Community Infrastructure Levy spending board funding

-Carry Forward Items - For specific items agreed by Cabinet.

-IT Asset Maintenance - To fund future IT asset maintenance costs.

-Capital Financing - Annual contributions from revenue to fund some capital projects.

-Corporate Project Support - To support investigation and development of Corporate Projects.

-Business Rates Retention - To manage the volatility in yearly cash flows in the Collection Fund caused by the complexities in the Business Rates Retention Scheme.

-Vehicle Renewal - Funding for future commercial vehicle replacements.

-Pension Fund - To contribute towards any future downturns in the pension fund following actuarial valuations.

-Local Plan - To help support the Local Plan.

-Housing Benefit Subsidy - Provides a cushion against large movements in reclaimable sums in any year.

-Re-organisation - To fund actions taken to achieve ongoing budget savings.

-New Homes Bonus - Due to the uncertainty of future Government funding an element of the New Homes Bonus is being kept separate as part of the 10 year Financial Plan.

-Action and Development - To fund ad hoc expenditure e.g. resulting from an emergency.

-Community and Business - To fund ongoing and future projects.

-Vehicle Insurance - Provides own damage cover on the Council's commercial vehicle fleet.

-Homelessness - To assist in the delivery of the Homelessness Reduction Act

-First Time Sewerage - Transferred from a provision for potential liabilities relating to earlier sewerage installations.

-Community Infrastructure Levy Administration - To be spent on the administration of the levy.

-District Elections - To fund future District Elections

-Other - Other small reserves set aside.
+- Budget Stabilisation To support decisions required to continue to produce a balanced budget in future years in spite of expected funding reductions. - Financial Plan Funds that support the 10-year budget strategy. - Asset Maintenance To fund emergency asset maintenance works. - Carry Forward Items For specific items agreed by Cabinet. - IT Asset Maintenance To fund future IT asset maintenance costs. - Business Rates Retention To manage the volatility in yearly cash flows in the Collection Fund caused by the complexities in the Business Rates Retention Scheme. - Vehicle Renewal Funding for future commercial vehicle replacements. - Housing and Commercial Growth Fund To fund projects as part of the West Kent Partnership within the district - Pension Fund To contribute towards any future downturns in the pension fund following actuarial - New Homes Bonus Due to the uncertainty of future Government funding an element of the New Homes Bonus is being kept separate as part of the 10 year Financial Plan. - Action and Development To fund ad hoc expenditure e.g. resulting from an emergency. - Housing Benefit Subsidy Provides a cushion against large movements in reclaimable sums in any year. - People and Places To fund ongoing and future projects. - Re-organisation To fund actions taken to achieve ongoing budget savings. - Corporate Project Support To support investigation and development of Corporate Projects. - Local Plan To help support the Local Plan. - Vehicle Insurance Provides own damage cover on the Council's commercial vehicle fleet. - Sewerage Transferred from a provision for potential liabilities relating to earlier sewerage installations. - Community Infrastructure Levy Administration To be spent on the administration of the levy. - Capital Financing Annual contributions from revenue to fund some capital projects. - Property Investment Strategy Maintenance To fund future maintenance and void periods - Planning Services To fund ongoing and future projects. - Homelessness Prevention To assist in the delivery of the Homelessness Reduction Act - Other Other small reserves set aside.